In this post, I’d like to go over some environmental risk factors associated with IBD.

 So it seems that oral contraceptive use has an influence on Crohn’s disease rates.
 I find it interesting that in the first study, it was found that discontinuing the use of oral birth control brought the risks down to the same level as seen in women who never took them.
 Considering there are many other options for birth control, this is a risk that women don’t have to expose themselves to.

 As I already covered in my previous post Diet and IBD: What the research says, there are several dietary links to IBD.
-Along with the dietary factors which increase risks, there are several which cut risks too.
+Along with the dietary factors which increase risks, there are numerous which cut risks too.
 As a benefit, these specific dietary patterns have also been found to reduce the risk of other illnesses too.

 Fiber, which tends to be an enemy for anyone with active IBD, is protective against Crohn’s Disease and cancers of the colon.
 One interesting find is that the type of fiber makes all the difference.